ethanlipson/DensityMap/README.md

 <b>void updateVertexBuffer()</b>
 Writes the new densities to the grahpics card.
 This function should not be called too frequently, since it takes ~100 milliseconds to complete (the time taken increases with the size of the array).

+<b>void setThreshold(unsigned char value)</b>
+<b>unsigned char getThreshold()</b>
+These set and get the minimum threshold for drawing a cell of the density map.
+0 means that everything is drawn, and 255 means that only the brightest values are drawn.

 ## Movement

 Right now, the camera is controlled using WASD, plus Q and E for vertical movement.
 This will be changed to a stationary camera with a rotating display in the future.